Nowadays, it’s easy to create a website, and there are many ways to do so.

 One such way is to build a website on WordPress, the world’s most popular content management system (CMS).
 However, while creating a WordPress website is free, you need to sign up for web hosting services to share it online.

-Although many web hosting plans are available — including free web hosting — most newbies opt to get shared WordPress hosting.
+Although many web hosting plans are available — including free web hosting — most newbies opt to get shared hosting.
 But is that the best hosting option?

 Read on to learn more.